jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

 ## ag-Grid Modularisation

-Version 6 depends on ag-Grid v.22 which introduced [modularization](https://www.ag-grid.com/javascript-grid-modules/), allowing users to select which functionality they wanted.
+Version 6 depends on ag-Grid v.22 which introduced [modularization](https://www.ag-grid.com/javascript-grid-modules/), allowing users to select which functionality they want.
 The distinction between Community (free) and Enterprise (commercial) was maintained.

-AdapTable (both 'core' and framework wrappers) now depends on `@ag-grid-community/all-modules` as a **peer dependency**, so please make sure you install it.
+AdapTable (all packages) now depends on `@ag-grid-community/all-modules` as a **peer dependency**, so please make sure you install it.

 You can, additionally, install as many ag-Grid Enterprise modules as you want; AdapTable will only provide functionality that matches the ag-Grid modules that you provide.